 Notes

 - The prep and chill times are for making the dough only.
-Remember to plan time for rolling dough, prepping fillings, more chilling and baking times based on your recipe.
+Plan extra time for rolling dough and making your pie.

 - Based on techniques I learned at the King Arthur Flour Education Center.